A reduced model for the long-term effects of physical activity on type 2 diabetes: Introduction

 \section{Introduction}

-The progression to type 2 diabetes is asymptomatic and often reversible with adequate lifestyle changes.
-Hence, early risk detection and personalized recommendations on modifiable risk factors, for example physical activity or diet, are crucial to preventing or delaying the disease progression~\cite{rooney_global_2023}.
-While general guidelines on the recommended physical activity levels exist~\cite{bull_world_2020}, providing patient-specific recommendations is challenging due to the complex, long-term effects of physical activity on the human body.
-Mathematical models of blood sugar regulation including physical activity can provide valuable insights into the progression towards type 2 diabetes and can be used for long-term risk prediction.
+The progression to type 2 diabetes is asymptomatic, develops over years, and may often be reversed with adequate lifestyle changes~\cite{diabetes_prevention_program_research_group_reduction_2002,bull_world_2020}.
+Personalized recommendations on modifiable risk factors, such as physical activity, are crucial for preventing or delaying the disease progression~\cite{rooney_global_2023}.
+However, longitudinal data capturing the regular impact of physical activity over many years remain scarce, making data-driven assessment of long-term effects infeasible in practice.
+Mechanistic models offer a way to bridge this gap by simulating the complex physiological mechanisms over long timescales.

-Ordinary differential equations (ODEs) have been widely used to model glucose-insulin interactions, capturing effects ranging from a minute scale to long-term dynamics spanning years or even decades.
-The minimal model by Bergman et~al.~\cite{bergman_physiologic_1981, bergman_minimal_2005} forms the basis of many short-term modeling approaches, introducing three state variables: glucose, insulin, and remote insulin.
-A notable extension is the Roy~\&~Parker model~\cite{roy_dynamic_2007}, initially developed for type 1 diabetes, which further accounts for the short-term effects of physical activity on the glucose-insulin dynamics.
-A widely used, simple model to simulate the progression to type 2 diabetes was introduced by Topp et~al.~\cite{topp_model_2000}.
-This model contains glucose and insulin concentrations, together with beta-cell dynamics that account for the long-term interactions.
-Subsequent extensions by De~Gaetano et~al.~\cite{de_gaetano_mathematical_2008}, Ha et~al.~\cite{ha_mathematical_2016} and De~Gaetano~\&~Hardy~\cite{de_gaetano_novel_2019} introduced additional state variables to better capture the progression over several years or even decades.
-However, these long-term models do not incorporate the effects of physical activity on the glucose-insulin dynamics.
+Ordinary differential equation models (ODEs) have been widely used to model glucose-insulin interactions, capturing effects ranging from a minute-scale~\cite{bergman_physiologic_1981,roy_dynamic_2007} to long-term dynamics spanning years or even decades~\cite{topp_model_2000,ha_mathematical_2016,de_paola_long-term_2023,de_paola_modeling_2025}.
+Early minimal models focused on short-term glucose and insulin interactions, using a few state variables~\cite{bergman_physiologic_1981, bergman_minimal_2005}.
+Extensions expanded these approaches to include the short-term effects of physical activity~\cite{roy_dynamic_2007}.
+Building on these foundations, a growing range of models captures complex metabolic and inflammatory processes across multiple time-scales~\cite{palumbo_personalizing_2018,palumbo_computational_2023,multerer_computationally_2024}.
+Models for long-term disease progression integrate beta-cell dynamics that account for the long-term interactions between glucose and insulin~\cite{topp_model_2000}.
+Subsequent extensions introduce additional state variables to better capture the progression over several years or even decades~\cite{de_gaetano_mathematical_2008, ha_mathematical_2016, de_gaetano_novel_2019}.
+However, these long-term progression models do not incorporate the effects of physical activity on the glucose-insulin dynamics.